-In the video above, Web Developer Carlos Grijalva gives us an example.
+In the video above, Web Developer Carlos Grijalva gives us an analogy.
 Think of a website as a restaurant.
-When you first sit down, you're presented with a menu, which may include pictures and descriptions of the items you can order.
+When you first sit down, you’re presented with a menu, which may include pictures and descriptions of the items you can order.
 When you place your order, you might request something specific, like a salad with dressing on the side.
-This is similar to how the front end works.
+This represents the front end.

 Then, the kitchen staff takes your order, gets the ingredients from the refrigerator and pantry, cooks them together, and brings you your food.
-This is essentially how the back end works.
+This represents the back end.

 What goes into the back end?

-As Carlos explains, "the back end is a combination of a database and a software written in a server-side language."
-The back end includes servers and databases.
+The back end is a combination of servers and databases.
 Servers control how users access files.
 Databases are organized and structured collections of data.

-Here's an example.
-When you log into a website, you enter your username or email and password.
-This information is then sent to server-side software, which ensures that your email looks like an email address and your password is structured like a password.
-If everything looks good, it sends the data to the database to ensure someone with that username and password exists.
-Then, it chooses what's important and sends it back to you in the form of your user page.
+Here’s an example: When you log into a website and enter your username or email and password.
+This information is sent to the server-side software which validates the structure of your email and password.
+If everything looks good, it checks the data with the database to ensure someone with that username and password exists.
+If it does, the database will log you in and sends information back to you in the form of your user page.

 What do Back-End Developers do?